FFmpeg/FFV1/ffv1.md

 - Version 3 of FFV1 adds several features such as increased description of the characteristics of the encoding images and embedded CRC data to support fixity verification of the encoding.
 Version 3 has been in non-experimental use since August 17, 2013 [@?FFV1_V3].{V3}

-RFC:This document defines a version 4 of FFV1.
+This document defines a version 4 of FFV1.
 Prior versions of FFV1 are defined within [@?I-D.ietf-cellar-ffv1].{V4}
-PDF:This document defines a version 4 of FFV1.
-Prior versions of FFV1 are defined within <https://datatracker.ietf.org/doc/draft-ietf-cellar-ffv1/>.{V4}

 The latest version of this document is available at <https://raw.github.com/FFmpeg/FFV1/master/ffv1.md>